 The Self-Employment Tax

-You ever look at your pay stubs and wonder just who the fuck FICA is and why is he getting all of your money?
+You ever look at your pay stubs and wonder just who is FICA and why is he getting all of your money?
 FICA is the Federal Insurance Contributions Act set up in 1935 and is your contribution to Social Security and Medicare.

 Everyone is subject to this tax.
 It was established as something you pay into throughout your working life to access in retirement.
 It’s like your present self is taking care of your future self.
 You and your employer each pay half.

 If you’re self-employed you’re still on the hook for this amount, only it’s referred to as the SECA (self-employed contributions act) set up in 1954.

 FICA is what you pay the IRS as a W2 employee.

 SECA is what you pay the IRS as a self-employed freelancer.

 They both pay for the same thing – Social Security and Medicare.
 The only difference – one is for an employee, and the other is for the freelance contractor.

 The FICA/SECA tax is 15.3%.
 As a freelancer, you’re on the hook for that percentage.
 However, because you’re a freelancer, Uncle Sam lets you deduct half that amount.
 So, you end up only paying 7.65%.

 If you were a W2 employee, your employer would take out 6.2% of your earnings for social security and 1.45% for Medicare.
 That’s standard.
 Your employer then matches that exact percentage of 6.2% and 1.45% for a total of 15.3%.